View All 1862 Seated Liberty Half Dollar

 Description

 The 1862 Proof Seated Liberty Half Dollar is a proof half dollar struck at the Philadelphia Mint, part of the Seated Liberty Half Dollars 1839-1891 series.
-With a mintage of only 550, this is an extremely rare issue.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Thomas Sully/Christian Gobrecht.
+With a mintage of 550, this is an extremely rare issue — the lowest mintage among 3 mint variants, representing only less than 1% of total production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Produced during the Civil War, when coin hoarding caused severe shortages and the Mint experimented with new compositions to keep coins in circulation.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $2.0K.
 Struck in 90% silver, 10% copper, weighing 12.4 grams, 30 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6416.
-The Seated Liberty Half Dollar was produced over more than 50 years across multiple subtypes reflecting weight changes and motto additions.
-Carson City Mint issues are especially sought after.
-The 1878-S is a condition rarity, and the 1853-O "No Arrows" is extremely rare with only four known.

 External References